briansunter/graph/site/src/content/logseq/logseq-projects.md

 #### REVIEW

-This means I've finished work on the project, and  am reflecting on the results.
+This means I've finished work on the project, and now am reflecting on the results.

-I plan to add a more extensive project review step, but for  I just spend some time reflecting on what the outcome was, what could have been improved, what I learned, what I'll do better next time, etx.
+I plan to add a more extensive project review step, but for now I just spend some time reflecting on what the outcome was, what could have been improved, what I learned, what I'll do better next time, etx.

 ### Deadlines